iCharlieAraiza/iCharlieAraiza/README.md

 ## Hi there 👋

 My name is Carlos and I'm a software developer and electrical engineer.
-Full TDD.

 ### My stack: